 Once, I complained about service at a restaurant, where our waitress seemed to forget about us after taking our drink order, the food took absurdly long to come out of the kitchen, and our water wasn’t refilled a single time, despite being one of the few patrons in the entire dining room.
 A few months later, someone finally responded to my negative review online, stating that they would look into the matter.

-We never went back to that restaurant, because not only was the service bad, but it didn’t seem like our complaints were being taken seriously.
+We never returned to that restaurant because the service was terrible, and it didn’t seem like our complaints were being taken seriously.

 Sometimes, it isn’t possible to respond to a negative comment immediately, for whatever reason.
-But if you can’t keep up with complaints online, you need to hire someone to help you.
+But if you can’t keep up with complaints online, you must hire someone to help you.
 People want to know that they are being heard.
-I might have given the restaurant another try if someone would have replied to my complaint within a day or two, or even within a week.
+I might have given the restaurant another try if someone had replied to my complaint within a day or two or even within a week.

 Luckily, there are tools to help you listen online, so you can see brand mentions on Google and third-party review platforms like Yalp, TrustPilot, and TripAdvisor without spending hours every day scouring the Internet.
 Here are a few I recommend:

-• TweetDeck – this is a great option if your customers are active on Twitter.
-It helps you filter out the noise and assign response tasks to team members, so apologies can be made quickly and by the right people.
+- TweetDeck is a great option if your customers are active on Twitter.
+It helps you filter out the noise and assign response tasks to team members so that apologies can be made quickly and by the right people.

-• Sprout Social – you can type your brand name into this tool to see who is talking about your company across tons of social networks, blogs, and other sources, as well as to get an overall feeling for the sentiment people have about your company and the top keywords people associate with your brand.
+- Sprout Social—You can type your brand name into this tool to see who is talking about your company across tons of social networks, blogs, and other sources.
+You can also get an overall feel for the sentiment people have about your company and the top keywords people associate with your brand.

-• Google Alerts – easily monitor brand mentions across the Internet with Google alerts.
-You’ll get an email notification any time you’re mentioned, which is super convenient.
+- Google Alerts—With Google Alerts, you can easily monitor brand mentions across the Internet.
+You’ll get an email notification whenever you’re mentioned, which is super convenient.

 Move the Conversation to a Private Forum

-Once you’ve apologized initially, include contact information so that the conversation can continue.
+Once you’ve apologized initially, include contact information to continue the conversation.
 It often doesn’t make sense, both for branding purposes and for logistical reasons, to hold the conversation publicly.
-That’s why you see so many brands include contact information so the person with the problem can speak to them further about the issue.
+Many brands include contact information so the person with the problem can speak to them further about the issue.

-This is a good practice even if there is no further response necessary.
+This is a good practice, even if no further response is necessary.
 People who complain are, in many cases, chronic complainers.
 This doesn’t mean that their complaints aren’t legitimate, but some people can find something wrong no matter what.
-Do you really want complaints about your company to stack up online?
+Do you really want complaints about your company to accumulate online?
 Or would you rather that person have personal contact information so they can email you or call you privately whenever they have a complaint?

-Keep in mind that it makes more sense to include personal contact information rather than a generic customer service helpline.
-No matter how well trained your customer service reps may be, if they have no concept of the problem and the customer has to repeat themselves, it can lead to further frustration.
-We’ve all been there – transferred from customer support person to person to person and having to explain the problem again every single time.
+Remember that including personal contact information rather than a generic customer service helpline makes more sense.
+No matter how well-trained your customer service reps may be, if they have no concept of the problem and the customer has to repeat themselves, it can lead to further frustration.
+We’ve all been there – transferred from customer support person to person to person and having to explain the problem repeatedly.

 Note How You’ll be Fixing the Problem

-People who read your comments in the future want to know that they won’t be experiencing the same problems if they purchase a product form your company or use your services.
+People who read your comments in the future want to know that they won’t experience the same problems if they purchase a product from your company or use your services.
 It’s great to know that the person with the complaint received a refund or other benefits, but they still had to go through the hassle in the first place.

-Don’t worry if the solution is too complex to fully explain on the forum where the complaint was made.
+Don’t worry if the solution is too complex to explain on the forum where the complaint was made.
 Sometimes, you don’t have to go into details.
-You just have to talk about the fact that you’ll be preventing the problem in the future.
+You just have to talk about how you’ll prevent the problem in the future.

-Sometimes, it would take way too much time to explain the solution to the customer, as is this case for an airline.
+Sometimes, explaining the solution to the customer takes way too much time, as is the case for an airline.
 But you can explain, from the heart, that you’re working to rectify the situation so that it never happens again.

 Set Policies in Place

-Lastly, as your company grows, make sure you have clear policies in place for responding to negative reviews and comments with apologies.
-You can use the tips in this post as a starting point, but make sure that you include specifics that make sense for your company.
+Lastly, as your company grows, make sure you have clear policies for responding to negative reviews and comments with apologies.
+You can use the tips in this post as a starting point, but make sure you include specifics that make sense for your company.

-Avoid must-use scripts, which can sound canned and insincere, but give your team suggestions on how to respond, including specific tactics for making connections with customers to resolve the problem.
-Teach your employees to always apologize first, instead of getting defensive, and realize that some employees, while great at solving problems, are not awesome at writing sincere apologies.
+Avoid must-use scripts, which can sound canned and insincere, but give your team suggestions on how to respond, including specific tactics for connecting with customers to resolve the problem.
+Teach your employees to always apologize first instead of getting defensive, and realize that some employees, while great at solving problems, are not excellent at writing sincere apologies.
 That’s okay – not everyone has to be good at everything.
-In fact, you might be exceedingly bad at apologizing online.
-This is often the case with owners because their business is their baby and they feel like a complaint is an attack.
+You might be exceedingly bad at apologizing online.
+This is often the case with owners because their business is their baby, and they feel like a complaint is an attack.
 It’s a completely natural emotion.

-But it’s important for you, as the leader, to identify people who are good at apologizing if it is not a skill you possess.
-Put certain employees in charge of this crucial tasks and empower them to make decisions when dealing with complaints.
+But it’s essential for you, as the leader, to identify people who are good at apologizing if this is not a skill you possess.
+Put certain employees in charge of these crucial tasks and empower them to make decisions when dealing with complaints.

-The right apology can salvage a sale, even when the initial reaction was a disaster.
+An apology can salvage a sale, even when the initial reaction is disastrous.
 Make this a priority for your company to earn customers’ loyalty and to repair customer relationships when mistakes happen.

 You might also like

-How To Apologize Online: The Ultimate Guide: Learn how to apologize online when confronted with a negative review on social …
+How To Apologize Online: The Ultimate Guide: Use our guide below to learn how to apologize online when confronted with …